Otokpa/Django-React-Langchain-Stream-Tutorial/README.md

 ---
 ### All done!
 To run the application, start the Django server and the React development server:

-- in 2 separate terminals, run:
+- in 2 separate terminals, make sure you’re in the root directory of your Django project, run:

   ```bash
   python manage.py runserver